 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Also known as “free interpreter” posters, these posters can be placed in an accessible location for public viewing to let individuals with limited English proficiency know that they can ask for a free interpreter if they need one to access public information or services.
-The posters are available for downloading on eDocs.
+2. Language assistance posters or “free interpreter” posters let LEP individuals know that they can ask for a free interpreter to help access public information or services.
+The posters can be downloaded from eDocs.

-This document is a notice of the public’s right to free language assistance in 10 languages.
+3. Limited English Proficiency Notice is a notice of the public’s right to free language assistance in 10 languages.

-This document is a catalogue of the Notice of Rights to Language Assistance translated into 75 languages.
+4. Catalogue of languages is a catalogue of the Notice of Rights to Language Assistance translated into 75 languages.

 Report/Rate this page

-|© 2014 Minnesota Department of Human Services Online||Updated: 4/30/10 5:13 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||
+|© 2014 Minnesota Department of Human Services Online||Updated: 12/4/14 1:17 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||